git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Master: Select a function which is related to the Master track.
 * MIDI CC: Sends a MIDI CC message to the DAW.
 This can also be used to transform a MIDI CC to a different one (e.g. Expression to Modulation).
 * Modes: Select a mode related function.
 See the mode descriptions above.
-* Note Input: Functions to control Note Repeat and Tranposition of the attached keyboard/pads.
+* Note Input: Functions to control Note Repeat and Transposition of the attached keyboard/pads.
 * Project Remotes: Select a project remote parameter related function.
 * Scene: Select a scene related function.
 * Track: Select a track related function.
 The function *Toggle trackbank* allows to switch between the Instrument/Audio track bank and the Effect track bank.